Skip to main content

 Registrations

 Federal regulations govern the use of controlled substances in research and teaching activities.
 The following documents provide guidance on obtaining necessary registrations.
-Changes in unit registrants, lab additions, or closures in the unit must be reported to HSC Safety.
+Changes in unit registrants, lab additions, or closures in the unit must be reported to EHS Safety.

 Inventory, Records, and Forms